 With a background rooted in IT and a track record of launching successful online businesses, Elie has built a reputation as a hybrid operator, someone who doesn’t just solve technical challenges, but also leverages them to create scalable business value.
 He moves comfortably between technical execution and business operations, translating complex ideas into clean, measurable results.

-His background in IT gave him a sensitivity to structure, stability, speed, technical thinking, and technical precision.
+His background in IT gave him a sensitivity to structure, speed, technical thinking, and technical precision.
 His experience in business taught him how to move fast, test ideas, make strategic decisions, capitalize on momentum, and turn execution into outcomes.
 The result?
 A rare blend of technical execution and entrepreneurial instinct.